Generic Name: nateglinide (oral) (na ta GLYE nide)

 What other drugs will affect nateglinide?

-Many other medicines that can increase or decrease the effects of nateglinide on lowering your blood sugar.
+Many other medicines can affect your blood sugar, and some medicines can increase or decrease the effects of nateglinide.
+Some drugs can also cause you to have fewer symptoms of hypoglycemia, making it harder to tell when your blood sugar is low.
+Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about Starlix (nateglinide)

 - Starlix Side Effects